Adamtronsky/Karaneko-Prologue-Lore/Places/Luminyan's Room.md

 ![[Luminyan's Room.png]]
 Bearing semblance to [[Nayan's Room]], it is instead owned by someone named [[Luminyan]].
->"This room lacks what defines Nayan's character, all seen here is the
+>"This room lacks what defines Nayan's character, all seen here is the mark of someone else.
+Luminyan."

+-